Advertisement

 • Using the RS-485 bus, we can connect alarm control panels into clusters, creating a single system with up to 4096 inputs.

-Below is a general description of Intrusion and Burglary Alarm Systems.
+Below is a general description of Intrusion and Burglary Alarm Systems

-SSWiN – emergency burglary and assault alarm system
+SSWiN – burglar and intruder alarm system

 • infrared detectors;